 - Taking a packed lunch to work that includes two pieces of fruit and some raw vegetables (carrots, cucumber, peppers etc).
-You’ll save money and (hopefully) won’t be tempted by the sandwich shop.
+You’ll save money and (hopefully) won’t be tempted by the sandwich shop

-- Soup – it’s a fantastic way eat lots of veg, and smoothies do the same trick for fruit
+- Soup – it’s a fantastic way to eat lots of veg, and smoothies do the same trick for fruit

 - Adding a piece of fruit to your breakfast; sliced banana on your Weetabix or sliced apple with your toast

 Find more nutrition tips here.

 It’s so tempting to stay up late, especially if you’re knee-deep in Netflix and the evening is the only time you get to relax.
 But being tired means you’re less likely to fight off colds and puts you at risk of making mistakes at work or while driving.

 - Designating one night a week as an ‘early night’.
 Monday is probably the best option.
 No one goes out on a Monday